Dean Wesley Smith: Poker Boy

-Other properties include Aliens, Roswell, Smallville, and Quantum Leap.
+an Other properties include Aliens, Roswell, Smallville, and Quantum Leap.

 His Star Trek novels include original books in series adapted from five of the live action television series: the original series, The Next Generation, Deep Space Nine, Voyager and Enterprise.
 He has also written books in the Star Trek: Starfleet Corps of Engineers series, and has edited the contest anthology series, Star Trek: Strange New Worlds.

 Smith's stories can also be found in almost 20 different anthologies, such as Journeys to the Twilight Zone (1992), The Book of Kings (1995), and Past Lives, Present Tense.
 He also wrote 4 books with his wife under the name Sandy Schofield.

 In 1992, Smith was the founding publisher of Tomorrow Speculative Fiction before selling the magazine to editor Algis Budrys's UniFont.